-Continue to develop new loan products and prioritize outreach and lending to people and communities that have been systemically denied access to capital.
+Continue to develop new loan products and prioritize outreach and lending to people and communities that have been denied access to capital.

-We will use our resources to develop new loan products that specifically address barriers preventing borrowers of color from accessing capital.
+We will use our resources to develop new loan products that specifically address barriers preventing borrowers from accessing capital.
 We will research, in collaboration with peer CDFIs, best practices in lending to support inclusive excellence.
 We will enhance BlueHub underwriting and assessment tools and incorporate learning into standard operating procedures.
-We will continue to establish, achieve and report on performance targets relating to the demographics of borrowers and beneficiaries served through BlueHub Loan Fund lending.
+We will continue to establish, achieve and report on performance targets.